-Who can resist freshly baked homemade chocolate chip cookies . . . or any kind of cookie?
-How do you like to eat your chocolate chip cookies: Warm?
+Who can resist freshly baked homemade chocolate chip cookies (or any kind of cookie, for that matter?)
+How do you like to eat your chocolate chip cookies . . .
+Warm?
 With a glass of cold milk?
 With a cup of coffee?

-You will enjoy the cookies even more, if you share some of them with another person.
-Maybe you have a friend who is going through a rough time.
+But guess what?
+You could enjoy those cookies even more if you share some of them with another person.
+Maybe a friend who is going through a rough time.

 Invite your children to help in the cookie making project.
 Maybe they would like to decorate a box or a bag in which the cookies can be given to the friend.
 Also suggest that they design a Get Well Card or Thinking of You card to accompany the gift of cookies.